 -

-Program & Volunteer Coordinator / Wildlife Educator
+Community Outreach & Communications Manager / Wildlife Educator

 Lindsey was a feather in the wind, living in Arizona, California, Florida, Massachusetts, and Ecuador, but was born and raised in Madison, Wisconsin.
 She attended Arizona State University and, after completing 3 years studying as a pre-health major, decided to stop ignoring the inner voice calling her toward a career in marine science.
 She switched her major, met an inspiring professor/mentor, and graduated with her bachelor’s in Biological Sciences with an emphasis in Neurobiology, Physiology, and Behavior from Arizona State Univeristy in 2019.